subsquid/docs/docs/tutorials/create-a-simple-squid.md

 * extract Event information, differently for each Event (using the `item.name` to distinguish between them)
 * store Event information in a database Model and map it to the `accountId`
-* store the `accountId` in the set of Id we are collecting
+* store the `accountId` in the set of IDs we are collecting

 ```typescript
 function getEvents(ctx: Ctx): EventInfo {